QiSi-SQL/QiSi-SQL/README.md

 ## Evaluation

-🎉 Qisi-SQL achieves **7th place** on the competitive benchmark **Spider2-snow**, which consists of diverse and challenging cross-domain text-to-SQL tasks.
+🎉 Qisi-SQL achieves **7th place**(Dec 26, 2025) on the competitive benchmark [Spider2-snow](https://spider2-sql.github.io/), which consists of diverse and challenging cross-domain text-to-SQL tasks.
 Detailed evaluation results and analysis are available in the `evaluation/` directory.
 ![QiSi-SQL](./qisi-sql.png)

 ## Key Features